-- a) The division of two (2) or more legally existing uses on a property resulting in no more than one dwelling and one sleeping cabin per lot may be considered if the resultant lots: - i) Comply with the existing lot of record criteria, as defined in the implementing Zoning By-law; - ii) Meet all other applicable policies in this Plan; and - iii) Are of a size and frontage that is in general character with other lots in the general area. - b) As a condition of approval, consideration shall be given to restricting development allowances permitted by the implementing Zoning By-law on the resultant lots based on their size, physical characteristics and nature of existing development.
+a) The division of two (2) or more legally existing uses on a property resulting in no more than one dwelling and one sleeping cabin per lot may be considered if the resultant lots:

+- i) Comply with the existing lot of record criteria, as defined in the implementing Zoning By-law or Community Planning Permit By-law; - ii) Meet all other applicable policies in this Plan; and - iii) Are of a size and frontage that is in general character with other lots in the general area. - b) As a condition of approval, consideration shall be given to restricting development allowances permitted by the implementing Zoning By-law or Community Planning Permit By-law on the resultant lots based on their size, physical characteristics and nature of existing development.